oucs-teaching/cosc349-labs/lab02.md

 ![](https://i.imgur.com/ECeulXU.png)

 - A new window should appear that is the "monitor" of your VM, which I will also refer to as the "console window".
-- On Macs with retina displays, VirtualBox may present a microscopic window.
+- On Apple Macs with retina displays, VirtualBox may present a microscopic window.
 You can change the window size by clicking on he little picture of a screen in the bottom toolbar of the VM's window (i.e., the one with title "ReactOS test [Running]").
 You can choose "Virtual Screen 1" and a setting like "Scale to 200%".
 - Note that VirtualBox may pop up some prompts over the top of the console window.
 You can dismiss them once or permanently by clicking on the icons at the right-hand side of the pop-ups.

 :::warning
+:warning:
 Note that the VirtualBox "monitor" or "console windows" will potentially "capture" your mouse and/or keyboard.
 This is because it is trying to pass as much data as possible to the VM.
-However, this can be surprising if your mouse pointer vanishes, or you can't use your keyboard to switch windows anymore.
+However, this can be surprising if your mouse pointer vanishes, or you can't use your keyboard to switch windows anymore!

 To release your keyboard and mouse, you need to press the VirtualBox "host key", which is shown at the bottom-right of the console window.
 It's the left-<kbd>command</kbd> key on my system: i.e., pressing that key once will "release" my keyboard and mouse.